wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-a.md

 3. Draw from the wallflower deck and have wallflower go as they are called.

+On your turn:

-On your turn ask the other players if your wallflower joins or leaves the party.
+1. Ask the other players if your wallflower joins or leaves the party.
 Why?

-Decide if your wallflower joins or leaves the party.
+2. Decide if your wallflower joins or leaves the party.

-Describe your wallflower joining or leaving.
-Why did they stop being a wallflower?

-1. What is your wallflowers feeling?
-2. Narrate a short vignette of your wallflower joining or leaving the party.
+3. Narrate a short vignette of your wallflower joining or leaving the party.
+    - Why did they stop being a wallflower?
+    - What is your wallflowers feeling?

 ## Conflict Resolution